 Help save 9 acres at Sweeney Ridge Trail Head from development!

-Contact Friends of Sweeney Ridge
+The Friends of Sweeney Ridge needs your help!

 Sweeney Gateway Preserved: An Update from 2007

 Since January of 2001, the Pacifica Land Trust (PLT) and the Friends of Sweeney Ridge (FOSR) have been committed to preserving 7.2 acres of open space near San Andreas Lake, adjacent to the trailhead to the National Park Service’s Golden Gate National Recreation Area.(GGNRA) Sweeney Ridge trail.
 Their efforts, along with the hard work of many agencies, were rewarded in August of this year, when a permanent conservation easement was transferred to the NPS for the purpose of protecting, preserving and maintaining the property‘s natural, scenic and historic value.